 All registered sex offenders have to be registered on either a national or state sex offender database.
 The people on these databases have been tried by jury and convicted in a court of law of a sex crime.
 You are able to see these listings on the internet, but remember that you will not see the street address, but rather the block of the address that they registered.

 Court Records are considered public records, so they are accessible to anyone who requests them.
 These records include a court case file that contains a docket and any filings and documents filed in the case.
 You can access the court records on their website, or at Clerk of Court office where the case was filed.

 Every state keeps a record of their state citizen’s criminal past.
 These databases are connected and you can track criminal convictions from other states.
-You are able to go to courthouse and inquire, or check the website.
-You must know which county the crime occured in, and in the event that the crime was in a totally different state, you might have to pay for a more complete search.
+You are able to go to courthouse and inquire in person, or you can check the website.
+You must know which county the crime occurred in, and in the event that the crime was in a totally different state, you might have to pay for a more complete search.

 A criminal records search you are able to find out if a person has ever been arrested, charged or convicted for these crimes: